mozilla-services/lua_sandbox/docs/heka/output.md

 #### Asynchronous

-* `async_buffer_size` **RECOMMENDED** that this configuration variable be set and consumed by the host
+* `async_buffer_size` Recommendation: this configuration variable should be set and consumed by the host
-* `process_message` is called with a sequence_id parameter and asynchronously sends the message/transformation
-to the destination and returns one of the following values:
+* `process_message` is called with a sequence_id parameter and asynchronously sends the message/transformation to the destination and returns one of the following values:
   * asynchronous (-5) - the message was successfully queued
   * failure (-1) - the message cannot be queue
     * the failure count is incremented
     * any optional error message is written to the log
     * the message is skipped
   * skip (-2) - the message was intentionally not queued
   * retry (-3) - the message was not successfully queued and the host will call `process_message` again, with the same message, after a one second delay
 * When an asynchronously sent message is acknowledged [update_checkpoint](#updatecheckpoint) **MUST** be called to advance the checkpoint to that specific message

 #### Example Kafka Output
 [kafka.lua](https://github.com/mozilla-services/lua_sandbox_extensions/blob/master/kafka/sandboxes/heka/output/kafka.lua)